impactdistillery/graphite-paper/docs/pages/components.rst

       url: "http://someurl.com"

 ..
 TIP::
-   To display reference icons without inline citation just leave the last element blank.
+   To display reference icons only, simply leave the element after the second | blank.

 Sidenote